Adam And Eve

 Genesis 3.1 Now the serpent* was more subtil (=wise, clever) than any beast of the field which the Lord God (=Elohim) had made.
 And he said to the woman, “Yea, hath God said, ‘Ye shall not eat of every tree of the garden’?”**

-**=”Can it be that God has said?”
-A question is given as a figure of speech, indicating contradiction (opposition) to God’s word.
-This approach is intellectual in nature, it is constructed carefully, intended to lead Eve to a conclusion, and is deceptive, as at the beginning of the conversation it is not couched as a direct argument, but to seed doubt, to sway.
+**”Can it be that God has said?”
+A question is pronounced by insinuation as to God’s instruction.
+This approach is intellectual in nature, it is constructed carefully.
+It is intended to lead Eve to a conclusion, however she might reach it.
+It is deceptive, as at the beginning of the conversation, it is not couched as a direct argument, but to seed doubt, too sway.

 3.2 And the woman said unto the serpent, “We may eat of the fruit of the trees of the garden: (3) But the fruit of the tree which is in the midst of the garden, God has said, ‘Ye shall not eat of it, neither shall ye touch it,* lest ye die.’ “**

 *”Neither shall ye touch it,” is added by Eve.
-She leaves out the word ‘freely’; freely indicates gladness and abundance.
-Eve begins to configure (intellectualize) the situation for herself.
+She leaves out the word ‘freely’, as in “freely eat”; freely indicates gladness and abundance, and not a nature of withholding or restriction.

-3.4 And the serpent said unto the woman, “Ye shall not surely die:* (5) For God doth know in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods,** knowing good and evil.”
+3.4 And the serpent said unto the woman, “Ye shall not surely die:* (5) For God doth know in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods (divine beings),** knowing good and evil.”

 *Satan’s first contradiction questions, the second contradiction is direct.
-Satan gives his reasons for supporting the lie, which accuses God of falsehood.
-“It is God who is the liar, not me,” Satan insinuates.
+Satan gives his reasons for supporting the lie, which accuses God of falsehood—”Ye shall not surely die.”
+‘It is God who is the liar, not me,’ Satan insinuates.
+The death referred to is spiritual, not physical, which was not perceived by Eve.

 3.6.
 And when the woman saw the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired (acquired) to make one wise,* she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

-The wisdom Eve saw (opened) was an instrument or construct of deceit or magick, which would only add to the problem.
+The wisdom Eve saw (opened) was an instrument or construct of deceit, a kind of magic woven within the fabric of the conversation.
 The Satan-serpent’s wisdom is better described as craftiness, wise in evil or deceit, not a normal balanced intelligence.

 3.7 And the eyes of both of them were opened, and they knew that they were naked;* and they sowed fig leaves together, and made themselves aprons.

 *Adam becomes “naked” through the loss of his likeness to God.
 God does not sin: Adam has sinned, and he is no longer like God, producing a sense of wrongness and shame.
 God does not need clothes, but Adam must now cover himself, cover his loss.
-The shame itself is not sexual but deals more with identity and communion and oneness, and the resultant separation.
-Adam and Eve have separated themselves from God.
+The shame itself deals more with identity and communion and oneness, and the resultant separation.
+Adam and Eve have separated themselves from God and godly standards.

-The separation is the construction the Satan-serpent has created and which Eve has accepted and then passed on to Adam.
-Only Eve was seduced, and she goes about eating the fruit for the wrong reasons.
-These reasons deal with attitudes and motives, generally.
-The Eve priestess creates self not after the traditions of God but is lent toward the creation of self-centeredness and what each determines as good or bad, with wisdom left out of this picture.
+The separation is alive and lives within the Satan-serpent.
+The carefully constructed conversation, Eve has accepted, and then passed on to Adam.
+Note that only Eve is seduced, and she eats the fruit for the wrong reasons.
+These reasons deal with attitudes and motives generally.
+In effect, the Eve priestess creates self not after the traditions of God but is lent toward the creation of self-centeredness.
+Wisdom is not mediated, for Eve also separates herself from Adam as she reaches for the fruit.

 If God oversees, His time and His timing are essential.
 God’s timing (season) has now been negated.
 The mystical ascension so many seek, and which Eve sought (wisdom), is best kept in the character Christ demonstrated: completing his mission (will of my Father), obedience (not my will), loving God (1st commandment), loving others (2nd commandment), and many more attributes that could be mentioned.
-Jesus will later describe the teaching of the Way so that those not knowing may know, and those who drift may follow.
+Eve’s scale of abandoned principles is overwhelming.
+Jesus will later delineate the teaching of the Way so that those not knowing may know, and those who drift may follow.

 Remember that Eve is in a delicate position and does not know the good from the bad.
-All she knows is good.
-All she knows are personal choices.
+Thus far, all she has encountered is good.
+All she knows are personal choices, which berry or ‘apple’ looks good to eat.
+There is no deducing when it comes to such a choice, no intellectual configuration.
 However, choices based on value or a specific standard have not yet arisen for her, nor the confrontation between likes and preferences, as opposed to either obedience or wisdom.
-The serpent’s reasoning fits right in place, well timed.
+The serpent’s reasoning fits right in place, and well timed.

 In light of this confrontation, Eve does not seek wisdom from God, she does not ask nor knock on the door before she enters.
 She separates herself from counsel and does not inquire, either of God or Adam.
-She, like many of us, bursts through based on personal likes and preferences, desires, and even lust.
-Separation from authority (God) and experience (Adam) now occur, putting Eve in a precarious position.
+She, like many of us, bursts through based on personal likes and preferences and desires.
+Separation from Authority (God) and Experience (Adam), now occurs for Eve.
+Eve has removed herself from her spiritual base and in doing so has put herself in a precarious position.
+Her firm spiritual base for living has been abandoned.

 Another aspect seldom mentioned is Adam’s lack of watchfulness.
-Further, determining that should evil enter your garden be wary should it contravene God.
+Further, determining that should evil enter your garden, be wary should it contravene God.
 Adam does not use the values and experiences already enhanced within him.
 He, like Eve, seems to be completely taken in by the Nachash, the shining serpent.
+Adam shifts into perceiving and judging relative to circumstances as opposed to standards, which is common in today’s world and prospers moral calamity, and in that sense Adam enters into worldliness and abandons godliness.
+His cognitive power is diminished.

 Within Jesus’ mission, the spiritual principle of obedience is emphasized in many scriptures.*

 * Mt.
 7.21; Jn.
 4.34, “…do the will of Him who sent me, and to finish His work.”
 Also, Mt.
 16.24: “If any man will come after me, let him deny himself, and take up his cross, and follow me.”
-Eve embraces this newly constructed self, and Adam acquiesces.
+This statement infers a discipline or discipleship into something not before undertaken, with obedience interwoven.
+In contrast, Eve embraces this newly constructed self, and Adam acquiesces.

-The Garden story focuses on fundamental character attributes, of which one is obedience.
+The Garden story focuses on fundamental character attributes, one of which is obedience.
 But why obedience?
-The answer is that wisdom cannot be learned without obedience to the task or the lesson taught.
-However, the obedience God delivers is not meant to control or suppress, but one that allows the blade to become honed as if stroke by stroke, or a pathway taken step by step, much as we see Adam originally doing.
-To have properly learned life’s lessons would have saved many of us from great troubles.
+The answer is that wisdom cannot be learned without obedience to the task, or the lesson taught, as the experience would not be thorough, and the learning remains incomplete.
+The obedience God delivers is not meant to control or suppress, but one that allows the blade to become honed as if stroke by stroke, or a pathway taken step by step, much as we see Adam originally doing.
+To have properly learned life’s lessons, instead of jumping forward out of season, would have saved Adam, and many of us from great troubles.

+The basic principles of the Way are laid down within the Garden narrative.
+These principles primarily deal with character attributes and the ascension into an omnibus spirituality, not only recognizing God but recognizing the emergence of the spirit of God within.
+The spirit represents wisdom, sometimes referred to in the feminine for it offers a new birth in understanding, and knowledge.
 The Path of the Way Jesus* teaches remains fundamentally connected to the spirit within and without (oneness, wholeness) but practical as to individual development.
-Many have noted how Jesus deals with each situation individually, with personal attention.
+Many have noted how Jesus deals with each situation individually, with personal attention, along with perception as one of his keenest attributes.
+This preciseness provides a solid lesson in one’s approach to the Way.
 We discover over time and experience that simple obedience can bring rewards that the eyes of men do not easily see.
+Obedience moves the constellation of Self along a different logos, wherein one discovers a much greater soul identity.

 *Referring to the Essenes: The final interpretation of the Law and the Prophets was to be given by the Messiah.